whole-tale/wt-design-docs/users_guide/environments.rst

 makes it so that you usually shouldn't have to think about these complications by providing default environments that come with packages and compilers pre-installed.
-To meet the diverse needs of researchers, custom environments also be created and shared.
+To meet the diverse needs of researchers, custom environments can also be created and shared with other users.

 .. _default_environments: